Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 **Application Level**
  7. Application - the user (human) puts in a request for information.
  6. Presentation - Transforms and translates request data so it can be read.
- 5. Session - Opens and maintains connection between user and receiving server.
+ 5. Session - connection between user and receiving server is o.

 **Moving Data Around**
- 4. Transport - Data move from end to end, transfer is completed.
+ 4. Transport - Data moves from end to end, transfer is completed.
 (TCP, UDP).
  3. Network - Data moves through switching and routing pathways.
 (IP addresses).
  2. Data Link - Data is chunked into packets, encoded and decoded at switches within the local network.
  1 Physical - Data is converted to bits and sent through hardware, pins, volts, and cables through electricity.